-This class is a Redirection code which suggests the client take the additional action to complete the initiated request.
+This class is a Redirection code that suggests the client take the additional action to complete the initiated request.
 It indicates that the client must take additional action to complete the request.

-300 Multiple Choices: it indicates multiple choice for the client-initiated resources.
-The client can select a link with a maximum of five address.
+300 Multiple Choices: it indicates multiple choice for client-initiated resources.
+The client can select a link with a maximum of five addresses.

-302 Found: This status code is displayed when the client initiated request for the resources or web page is found but at a different location than expected.
-It is temporarily moved to other resource or temporarily redirects to a new URL.
+302 Found: This status code is displayed when the client-initiated request for the resources or web page is found but at a different location than expected.
+It is temporarily moved to another resource or temporarily redirects to a new URL.

 401 Unauthorized: This status code is returned by the server if a client has not provided valid authentication credentials.

-403 Forbidden: This HTTPS status code is returned when the access to the resource is forbidden and a client does not possess a required permission to view the content.
-This basically occurs if the client is attempting to view a password protected content without valid login credentials.
+403 Forbidden: This HTTPS status code is returned when the access to the resource is forbidden and a client does not possess required permission to view the content.
+This basically occurs if the client is attempting to view a password-protected content without valid login credentials.

 405 Method Not Allowed: This HTTPS status code is returned if the method requested by the client is supported by the hosting server but not supported by the resources requested by the client.